redux-orm/redux-orm/README.md

 [![npm version](https://img.shields.io/npm/v/redux-orm.svg?style=flat-square)](https://www.npmjs.com/package/redux-orm)
 [![npm downloads](https://img.shields.io/npm/dm/redux-orm.svg?style=flat-square)](https://www.npmjs.com/package/redux-orm)

+## Features

+- Define Models with ES6 classes
+- An expressive API to write terse reducers
+- Doesn't mutate state.
+Only returns the next database state.

 ## Why?

 I got tired of the boilerplate I was writing for reducers.
 I wrote long reducers that do pretty much the same thing with very small variations.
 Immutability helpers make the task easier, but the code is not as expressive since it doesn't implement an abstraction of entities and their relations (`state.updateIn([id, 'locations'], [0, 2])` vs `Person.objects.get({id}).locations.add(0, 2)`).
 Hence `redux-orm` was born.